Undergraduate Policies

 Independent Study/Directed Readings and Research/Tutorials

 Students who have completed four required semesters with an overall grade point average (GPA) of 3.0 or higher, or cumulative grade point average (GPA) of 3.4 or higher for courses in the major field of study, may register each semester for one upper division course in the major field (or a closely related field) to be taken in the Independent Study/Directed Readings or Research/Tutorial format.
-Students are required to develop a comprehensive plan of study in consultation with the faculty member directing the course of study and receive prior approval of the department chair and the Dean’s offices before the registration for the course.
+Students are required to develop a comprehensive plan of study in consultation with the faculty member directing the course of study and receive prior approval of the department chair and the Dean’s office before registering for the course. .
 Such courses are offered to enrich the student’s major program and not as a special arrangement to facilitate a student’s fulfillment of course or credit requirements.

 Minors